Apella-Technology/.github/.github/pull_request_template.md

 ## Important considerations

-If any of these boxes are checked, a thorough explanation should be given in the Summary and code reviewers should give extra scruitny.
+If any of these boxes are checked, a thorough explanation should be given in the Summary and code reviewers should give extra scrutiny.

 - [ ] This change affects **Authentication and/or Authorization**